 Ah-hah!
 SERVER1 has a connection over port 1433 to SERVER2 as well.
 Looks like we need to migrate these servers together as a group.

-A Cloud Guru helps Learn server security in a non-technical environment!
+A Cloud Guru helps you learn server security in a non-technical environment!

 3. Assess and predict pricing